 “Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission.”
 Catechism of the Catholic Church, 1213

 Parents who will soon be celebrating the sacrament of Baptism with their child at St. Mary should speak with Fr.
 Darrick after Mass about beginning preparation.
 Usually in one meeting, you will review the meaning of the Sacrament and its significance; as well as prepare for participation in the celebration itself.
 This process is a wonderful opportunity for parents, godparents and family to rejoice in the great grace of Baptism and prepare to renew their own baptismal vows.
-For more information and to schedule a Baptism, please contact our parish secretary, Julia DeBacker, at 970-925-7339 or firstname.lastname@example.org.
+For more information and to schedule a Baptism, please contact our office administrator, Julia DeBacker, at 970-925-7339 or firstname.lastname@example.org.
 Please see Guidelines for Baptism within the Catholic Church for more details.

 1. Please speak with Fr.
 Darrick after Mass.

 He will guide you through the preparation process.

 This information will be used to record the celebration of the sacrament in St. Mary’s official sacramental records.
 When your child is later confirmed and celebrates either holy matrimony or holy orders, anywhere in the world, the record of that celebration will be recorded at St. Mary’s!
 Download the Baptism Info Form here.